Ficool

 "Look at that man sitting alone, the one with black hair and glasses.
 I will bet fifty gold that he will be D-Rank," the other young man said.

-Both of whom were in blue silk outfits, whom Anemone would assume to be noble or spoiled brats.
+Both of the men were in blue silk outfits, whom she assumed to be noble or spoiled brats.

-'I know I may not be the best here, but I hope they both get worse than everyone,' Anemone thought.
+'I know I may not be the best here, but I hope they both get placed below everyone,' Anemone thought.

 She then focused on the young man they were talking about, who was sitting alone.
 Wearing a white shirt that had a large shield on it with the Rod of Asclepius in the center, signaling he was a healer, he seemed to be the most skilled of all applicants here.
-Anemone could tell from looking at him that he was keeping an eye on everyone, including her.
-He knew what those brats were talking about; nonetheless, he kept a level head.
+She could tell from looking at him that he was keeping an eye on everyone, including her.
+He knew what those brats were talking about; nonetheless, he kept a level head, unlike most.

 The last person Anemone looked at was sitting just a few feet to her left.
 He was a short, young boy, muscular with short blue hair, carrying a large sword on his back with two straps of leather holding it on to him.
 He was extremely handsome and seemed to be around twenty.
 Anemone felt her heart skip a beat when she looked at him.

-Then the two instructors Anemone ran into earlier entered, and the space became quiet quickly, besides the two brats speaking, who didn't seem to care.
+Then the two instructors whom she had run into earlier entered, and the space became as quiet as a mouse, besides the two brats speaking, who didn't seem to care.

 "QUIET!" said Malbeze.
 "The placement test is about to commence."